 The term “wrongful termination” can be confusing and is often misunderstood.
-Our Columbus wrongful termination lawyers will explain what the term means and how to recognize whether you have a claim for wrongful termination or wrongful discharge.
+Our Columbus wrongful termination lawyers will explain what the term means and how to recognize whether you have a claim for wrongful termination or wrongful discharge in Ohio.

 “Wrongful termination” occurs when an employee is fired for unlawful reasons.
 In Ohio, your employment is considered “at-will.”
 “At-will” employment means an employer can fire, discipline, or demote an employee at any time, for any reason, at any time, including a bad or unfair reason or even no reason at all, as long as the reason for doing so is not illegal.
 For instance, if you are fired for having a personality conflict with a manager or co-worker, your termination may be perfectly legal.
 The key to unlawful termination is that the underlying reason for termination must be illegal, not just unfair.